SOFTINUX/Base/Readme.md

 #### 6. Add the first user (demo user)
 With Postman (or the program of your choice) make a POST request to this url: <http://localhost:5000/dev/seed/CreateUser>
+With command line:
-(with curl: `curl -i -X POST http://localhost:5000/dev/seed/CreateUser`)
+ - using curl: `curl -i -X POST http://localhost:5000/dev/seed/CreateUser`
+ - using powsershell: `Invoke-WebRequest -Uri http://localhost:5000/dev/seed/CreateUser -Method POST`

 This will create the demo user with general permissions.

 #### 7. Login with demo user